An Intervention in the Democratic Party

 At different points in American history (and in other countries today), a third party has served in the role of visionary instigator.
 Today, we are less in need of a third party than a second party.
 If one of the two major parties was open to clearly defining itself as a visionary and publicly-interested alternative to the minimalism and corruption of today’s politics, its organizing structure, funding capabilities, and national stage could serve to jumpstart the revitalization of the democratic project nationwide.

 Although both parties in their present form are far from serving the democratic project, the party most capable of again becoming the standard-bearer of stronger people and a more open nation is the Democratic Party.
-A renewed democratic promise would fit comfortably in the heritage of the party founded by Jefferson and Jackson as the democratic alternative to political insiders.
+A renewed democratic promise would fit comfortably in the heritage of the party founded as the democratic alternative to political insiders.
 It is the party that took the populist route out of the Great Depression, as well as the party that redeemed its originally-narrow view of who constitutes “the people” to become the eventual home of Civil Rights and women’s movement veterans.
 In the past century, it has been the party that has best understood the role that the ambitions of immigrants and young people play in enlivening the nation.
 With Franklin Roosevelt’s New Deal, it was the last party with a positive, active, and visionary program for American politics.

 Roosevelt’s particular program only went so far, and yet it continues to define politics today.
 At best, the Party is recycling his old solutions at the expense of imagining new ones.
 At worst, they are helping the other side dismantle his legacy without putting forth a new public-minded program.
 If we are to commune with the Party’s resident ghost, we should ask Mr. Roosevelt less how to revive his policies and more how to revive his will, creativity, and vision.

 In that spirit, we call for an intervention into the Democratic Party.
 We call for an intervention to better align the party with the democratic project outlined above: